vflo/PSIsapfluxnetQC1/README.md

 4. **Quality Control**: Next, run the `main_script.R` to perform the quality control (QC) checks on your data.
 This script applies a series of QC measures to ensure data reliability.
 Follow the instructions in the `main_script.R` file.

+5. For each one of the sites, the quality control will create a report specifying any potential issue.

 ## License